octoxalis/11tyTips/source/matter/pages/lightning_images.md

 {% end_anchor %}

 Web images are an endless challenge: we want them wide, beautiful, we want their colors, their evocation power, but in no case their slowness.
-Evidently images have to be optimised to be as light as possible. {{A_o.ID_s}} uses the outstanding [Compress-Or-Die](https://compress-or-die.com/) site
+Evidently images have to be optimised to be as light as possible. {{A_o.ID_s}} uses the outstanding [Compress-Or-Die]{{U_o.OUTLINK_s}} site
 {% _note_txt %}
 Every front-end developer should visit this site not only for the impressive compression engine proposed by Christoph Erdmann but also for a thorough understanding of the JPEG format
 {% end_note_txt %}